MCAT Prep Course Reviews

 Teachers

-Kaplan MCAT prep teachers (the on-site teachers) are generally students who have done well on certain sections of the MCAT.
+Kaplan MCAT prep course teachers (the on-site teachers) are generally students who have done well on certain sections of the MCAT.
 For example, a student who scored a 13 or higher on MCAT physics could be your MCAT tutor for physics.
 Some of my classmates at UCLA medical school were teachers for the Kaplan MCAT prep courses.

 The Process